nayalsaurav/Kuro-no-Sekai/Random Password Generator/readme.md

 2. Navigate to the `random-password-generator` folder (or relevant directory containing the files).

-3. Open the `index.html` file in a web browser to view and use the password generator.
+3. Open the `index.html` file in a web browser to view and select the random password generator project.

 ### Usage